 University of California, Riverside

 Susan Wessler is a molecular geneticist known for her contributions to the field of transposon biology, specifically on the roles of plant transposable elements in gene and genome evolution.
 Wessler is the Neil A and Rochelle A. Campbell Presidential Chair for Innovations in Science Education and Distinguished Professor of Genetics at the University of California, Riverside.
 In 2011, she was elected Home Secretary of the National Academy of Sciences, the first woman to hold this position in the 150-year history of the National Academy.
 She is a Howard Hughes Medical Institute Professor and a fellow of the American Academy of Arts and Sciences.

-James Weyhenmeyer was a Professor of Cell Biology, Neuroscience and Pathology at the University of Illinois before becoming Vice President for Research & Economic Development at Auburn University, where he provides leadership to a wide variety of research units, as well as serving as Professor of Anatomy/Physiology/Pharmacology in the College of Veterinary Medicine, of Chemical Engineering in the Samuel Ginn College of Engineering, and of Biological Sciences in the College of Sciences and Mathematics.
+James Weyhenmeyer was a Professor of Cell Biology, Neuroscience and Pathology at the University of Illinois, later Vice President for Research & Economic Development at Auburn University, where he provided leadership to a wide variety of research units, as well as serving as Professor of Anatomy/Physiology/Pharmacology in the College of Veterinary Medicine, of Chemical Engineering in the Samuel Ginn College of Engineering, and of Biological Sciences in the College of Sciences and Mathematics.
 He is a member of several honorary societies, including the Royal Academy of Engineering Sciences.